gpreston1/tamuhack/README.md

 # tamuhack
-squid game inspired financial literacy game.
+squid game inspired financial literacy game made in Unity.

+The Assets Folder contains most of our work, including c# scripts, sprites, backgrounds, etc.

+The rest of the files are from Unity which are needed to run the game, but not all of them could be uploaded because of the amount.
-Not all of our data files could be uploaded due to their size and amount, but we can run the demo on our laptops.
+Howevr, we can run the demo on our laptops.